-The following procedures are to be followed for all West Virginia Housing Programs Intake Centers prior to departure at the end of the work day:
+The following procedures are to be followed for all West Virginia Housing Programs Intake Centers prior to departure at the end of the workday:

-- Team Lead and one other person must complete the closing checklist, if applicable - Ensure everyone has exited the facility - Secure all entrances and windows - Ensure all case file documents are secured and nothing with personally identifiable information has been left on any desk, table or copy machines - Secure and lock away all tablet computers, iPads and all other internet access portals - Ensure all entrances are locked and properly closed after exit information for all permanent facilities.
+- Team Lead and one other person must complete the closing checklist, if applicable - Ensure everyone has exited the facility - Secure all entrances and windows - Ensure all case file documents are secured and nothing with personally identifiable information has been left on any desk, table or copy machines - Secure and lock away all tablet computers, iPads and all other internet access portals - Ensure all entrances are locked and properly closed after exit

+Local police and the WVRO State Program Director should be provided with emergency contact information for all permanent facilities.
 The contact list should include the production managers and all Team Leads.
 The Team Leads should immediately notify the Production Manager in the event of any site security issues.